CybersecurityCybersecurity: 25 Practical Tips to Protect Your Data and Devices

 Check for leaked data at haveibeenpwned.com — enter your email and it will tell you if it appeared in any known breach.

 Email is the gateway to your digital life.
 Through it, passwords for all your other accounts are reset, making it the top target for hackers.
+Securing your email is the single highest-impact security action you can take.

 6. Learn to Identify Phishing Emails